-Applicant's statement of reasons (SOR) alleges nine delinquent debts totaling \$56,804.
-He did not provide sufficient evidence of resolution of his financial issues, and financial considerations security concerns are not mitigated.
+Applicant provided insufficient evidence that he was unable to make greater progress addressing the debts alleged in the statement of reasons (SOR).
+Financial considerations security concerns are not mitigated.
 Eligibility for access to classified information is denied.

 Statement of the Case